Verbank, New York: Geography

 Verbank is located at 41°43′41″N 73°42′55″W, within the Dutchess County town of Union Vale, and is situated at about 591 ft in elevation.
 Verbank Village, a related community, is located at 41°43′36″N 73°43′44″W, and sits at about 515 ft above sea level.
 New York State Route 82 travels through the town; the road was first designated in 1930.
 Sprout Creek, a tributary of the Fishkill Creek, also crosses the town in a roughly north–south orientation.
 There are numerous smaller water bodies, including Willow Brook which feeds into Sprout Creek.
 Clove Mountain, at 1398 ft in elevation is located within the town.

-New York as a whole has a humid continental climate.
 The highest known temperate in Verbank was 99 °F, which occurred in 1948.
 The lowest temperature was –29 °F, recorded in 1994.
 Average monthly precipitation ranges from 2.62 in in February, to 4.37 in in July.
 The coldest month is typically January, with an average high of 34 °F and a low of 12 °F. By contrast the warmest month on average is July, with high temperatures typically reaching 81 °F, and lows falling to around 56 °F.